iisuslik43/ArithmeticParser/README.md

 # ArithmeticParser

-To build file run:
+To build application run:

 `sudo chmod +x ./build.sh`

 `./build.sh`

-To run application use:
+`./build/install/ArithmeticParser/bin/ArithmeticParser` - this is path to binary file, so to run application use:

 `./build/install/ArithmeticParser/bin/ArithmeticParser --file /path/to/file/filename`